vian21/vian21.github.io/public/docs/md/books/Clean-code.md

 ## Classes vs Objects

-- Objects: objects hide their data behing absractions and provide functions to operate on them
+- `Objects`: objects hide their data behing absractions and provide functions to operate on them
-- Data structure: data structures expose their data and have no meaningful functions
+- `Data structure`: data structures expose their data and have no meaningful functions

 - Procedural programming makes it easier to add new functions and makes it harder to add new data structures
 - OOP makes is easy to add new class/data structures while making it harder to add new functions.
 They have to be overloaded in inherited classes.

+- objects are set of functions that operate on implied data elements
+- data structures are set of data elements operated on by implied functions